chiyuki0325/lyrica/docs/LYRIC_PROVIDERS.md

 YesPlayMusic is a third-party player for NetEase Cloud Music.
 Lyrica can get lyrics from the API provided by YesPlayMusic when using this player.

-## `netease_gtk4`
+## `netease_trackid`

-NetEase Cloud Music GTK4 is another populat third-party player for NetEase Cloud Music.
-This lyrics provider is available when using NetEase Cloud Music GTK4.
+This lyric provider is available to third-party NetEase Cloud Music players that expose music track IDs like ElectronNCM and NetEase Cloud Music GTK4.

 ## `feeluown_netease`